Who Made the Giant Stone Spheres of Costa Rica?

 Many will be familiar with the opening scene of “Raiders of the Lost Ark” where a giant stone sphere nearly crushes Indiana Jones to death.
 While everyone recognises the movie as a work of fiction, the giant stone spheres are not.

 While clearing the jungle for banana plantations in 1940 in Costa Rica's Diquis Delta region, employees of the United Fruit Company uncovered numerous large stone spheres partly buried in the forest floor.

-Since their discovery the true purpose of the spheres, which still eludes experts, has been the subject of speculation ranging from theories about the balls being navigational aids, to relics related to Stonehenge, the product of an unknown ancient civilization or visits from extraterrestrials.
+Since their discovery the true purpose of the spheres, which still eludes experts, has been the subject of speculation ranging from theories about the balls being navigational aids, to relics related to Stonehenge or the product of an unknown ancient civilization.

 Part of the mystery surrounds the way in which they were created as the near-perfect spheres appear to have come from a quarry that was more than 50 miles away and they were created in a time in which metal tools had apparently not been invented yet as it is estimated that the stones were made around 600 AD.
 However, the dating method for stones is speculative in itself as it really only reveals the latest use of the spheres not when they were first created.

 "These objects can be used for centuries and are still sitting where they are after a thousand years.
 So it's very difficult to say exactly when they were made," explained Hoopes.

 However, the biggest mystery remains what they were used for.
 "We really don't know why they were made," Hoopes said.
 "The people who made them didn't leave any written records.
 We're left to archaeological data to try to reconstruct the context.
 The culture of the people who made them became extinct shortly after the Spanish conquest.
 So, there are no myths or legends or other stories that are told by the indigenous people of Costa Rica about why they made these spheres."